Skip to Main Content

 Further information on referencing, and the importance of academic integrity is available here: Referencing & Academic Integrity

-Referencing style guide
+Referencing style guides

 The guide provides examples of different information sources: how to cite them within your text and how to include them in your reference list.